The Best Help For Morton’s Neuroma – Here Are The Shoe Models You Should Use

 The exact cause of Morton’s neuroma is unknown, but it is believed to be caused by repetitive stress or irritation to the nerve.
 It can also be caused by wearing tight shoes, high heels, or shoes that have a narrow toe box.

-From time to time, I have used shoe inserts, but since these increased the weight of my shoes by at least double, I have been running without them for many years now.
+From time to time, I have used shoe inserts, but since these increased the weight of my shoes a lot, I have been running without them for many years now.

 The problem with Morton’s Neuroma is that there doesn’t seem to be any other help than surgery if you want to eliminate the problems.
 When it is at its worst, you can have pain in every running step, and after a while, it feels like the whole foot goes numb when you run long enough.